code0wl/broadcaster/README.md

-frequency.tuneOut('FM', 'Alarm'); // tune out the first alarm frequency on the FM station frequency.transmit('FM', 'Alarm'); // will no longer work frequency.transmit('FM', 'Alarm2'); // will still work (benefit: you are namespacing your pubsub events)
+frequency.tuneOut('FM', 'Alarm'); // tune out the first alarm frequency on the FM station frequency.transmit('FM', 'Alarm'); // will no longer work frequency.transmit('FM', 'Alarm2'); // will still work (benefit: you are name-spacing your Pubsub events)

 frequency.shutDown('FM'); // Station gets destroyed, no channel is listened to anymore and memory released to be allocated somewhere else